BLOOMFIELD BOARD OF EDUCATION

 Definition: Uncle, aunt, niece, nephew, cousin or relative by marriage.

-A total of up to four (4) days leave during a school year, with prior approval by the Superintendent of Schools for the reasons listed below.
-Days granted shall be for the full length of the school day and shall be recorded as full days.
+Association members shall be granted a total of up to four (4) personal leave days during the school year.
+Personal days shall be for the full length of the school day and shall be recorded as full days.